Venafi/kubernetes-demos/enterprise-cert-manager/README.md

 ## Install instructions

 - Make a copy of settings-template.sh and create settings.sh if your preferred method to install and configure is Makefile.
 Alternatively review the Makefile and adapt it as you see fit.
-- Run `create-namespace` to create the cert-manager namespace .
-If you prefer cert-manager to be installed in a different namespace, you can.
-- Run `configure-namespace` to create the `docker-registry-secret`.
-Review before you run.
+- Run `make init` to create `jetstack-secure` namespace and configure the `docker-registry-secret`.
+Always review targets before you run.
 The file referred in the command `sa-key.json` does not exist in the repo.
 Enterprise customers have access to the secret.
 - Run `install-cert-manager` to install cert-manager.
-Once installation is complete validate that the pods are in Running and Ready state in the `cert-manager` namespace.
+Once installation is complete validate that the pods are in Running and Ready state in the `jetstack-secure` namespace.

 ## Testing the install
 - Simply run `make create-cert` to create a certificate in the `sandbox` namespace.
 - Validate that the certificate's status is `True`.
 The test certificate is created with a self-signed issuer.
 Create new issuers as needed and create certificates and put them to use.

+## Cleanup
+- Run `make clean` to remove certs, issuers and cert-manager.